Solved: Nest Noticed Your Furnace Shuts Down Within 15 Minutes of Heating

 Change Your Air Filter Often

 If your air filter is too dirty, it will limit airflow.
-Your furnace will then shut off early to avoid overheating.
-We encourage changing flat filters every month, and pleated filters every three months.
-It’s simple to stay on top of changing your filter by adding a Filter Reminder on your thermostat.
+Your furnace will then shut down early to avoid overheating.
+We encourage changing flat filters once a month, and pleated filters every three months.
+It’s simple to stay on top of replacing your filter by adding a Filter Reminder on your thermostat.

-If you’ve replaced your filter after getting a Furnace Heads Up alert, you can run a test to see if that repairs the problem.
+If you’ve changed your filter after receiving a Furnace Heads Up alert, you can do a test to see if that fixes the problem.

-• Push the ring to pull up the Quick View menu, where you’ll select "settings" and then "equipment."
+• Push the ring to pull up the Quick View menu, where you’ll choose “settings” and then “equipment.”

-• The thermostat will show the wires linked to it.
-Select "continue."
+• The thermostat will display the wires connected to it.
+Select “continue.”

 • You’ll see system components displayed.
 Select “test.”

-• Select "Furnace Heads Up" and follow the instructions.
-Your furnace will run a 15-minute heating test and tell you the results when it’s finished.
+• Choose “Furnace Heads Up” and follow the instructions.
+Your furnace will go through a 15-minute heating test and tell you the results when it’s done.

-Google says if the filter is clean or if your furnace didn’t clear the test, something else could be awry that needs professional assistance.
-If this happens, contact Rob's Albertan Service Experts at 780-800-9047 for furnace repair.
+Google says if the filter is clean or if your furnace didn’t clear the test, something else could be awry that requires professional assistance.
+If this happens, call Rob's Albertan Service Experts at 780-800-9047 for furnace repair

 Clean or Replace Your Furnace’s Flame Sensor

 Having a dirty or bad flame sensor is another top explanation why your furnace might short cycle.
-You can determine if there’s a problem by watching your furnace as it starts up.
-Here’s what to check for.
+You can determine if there’s a problem by watching your furnace as it turns on.
+Here’s what to look for.

 • Remove the door from your furnace so you can see the burners.
-If you have a viewport in the furnace door, you may not need to remove the door for this.
+If you have a viewport in the furnace door, you may not have to remove the door for this.

 • Turn on the furnace by setting the thermostat to a warmer indoor temperature.

-• When you turn on the heat, the fan will begin running first.
+• When you switch on the heat, the fan will begin running first.
 You should notice it turn on.

-• Once the ignitor is warm enough, the gas will turn on and the burners will ignite.
+• Once the ignitor is warm enough, the gas will switch on and the burners will light.

-• If the flame sensor can’t detect a flame, it’s usually due to the fact it’s dirty or faulty.
+• If the flame sensor can’t sense a flame, it’s usually due to the fact it’s dirty or faulty.
 Your furnace will then turn off as a safety measure.
-If your furnace is short cycling, you'll notice the flame and fan shutting down after a couple of seconds.
+If your furnace is short cycling, you’ll notice the flame and fan shutting down after a few seconds.

-Your high-efficiency furnace exhausts combustion gases outdoors through a PVC pipe.
-This pipe can get clogged by snow or bird nests, so you’ll want to make sure it’s always clear.
-If the pipe gets plugged, it can cause your furnace to overheat.
-It could also result in carbon monoxide flowing back into your home, creating a potentially life-threatening situation.
+Your high-efficiency furnace exhausts combustion gases outside through a PVC pipe.
+This pipe can get blocked by snow or bird nests, so you’ll want to make sure it’s always clear.
+If the pipe gets clogged, it can result in your furnace overheating.
+It could also cause carbon monoxide to flow back into your home, creating a potentially deadly situation.

-However, modern furnaces have a pressure switch that typically will stop these situations from happening.
-Households with small children will often find their kids have jammed toy cars, sticks or nuts into the exhaust if it’s in a location that can be reached by little hands.
-Even this little amount is enough to trip the pressure switch.
-The irregular flow of air into and out of the system trips the pressure switch, which shuts down the burners.
-If this is the root of your problem, you will encounter short cycling and a furnace error code indicating the pressure switch was tripped.
+However, modern furnaces are equipped with a pressure switch that typically will stop these situations from happening.
+Families with young children will often find their kids have stuffed toy cars, sticks or nuts into the exhaust if it’s in a location that’s accessible by little hands.
+Even this little amount is enough to trigger the pressure switch.
+The irregular flow of air into and out of the system triggers the pressure switch, which shuts down the burners.
+If this is the underlying cause of your problem, you will experience short cycling and a furnace error code specifying the pressure switch was tripped.

-An Expert HVAC technician from Rob's Albertan Service Experts can check the codes for you and diagnose the problem.
-Unfortunately, Nest has not developed to the point where it can read the error codes furnace manufacturers produce, so you will still need a pro to help you out.
+An Expert HVAC technician from Rob's Albertan Service Experts can look up the codes for you and diagnose the problem.
+Unfortunately, Nest has not evolved to the point where it can interpret the error codes furnace manufacturers produce, so you will still require a pro to help you out.

 If you receive the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
-At Rob's Albertan Service Experts, our Experts have the knowledge to resolve any furnace problem quickly and affordably.
-What’s even better is that we stand behind our repairs with a 100% Satisfaction Guarantee for one year.* To request your appointment, contact us at 780-800-9047 or schedule online.
+At Rob's Albertan Service Experts, our Experts have the knowledge to fix any furnace problem quickly and affordably.
+What’s even better is that we back our repairs with a 100% Satisfaction Guarantee for one year.* To request your appointment, contact us at 780-800-9047 or schedule online

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.